 As a result, the Allies were able to choose the most important locations for major battles.

-Japan also focused its armed forces to fight to defend the critical locations for their empire.
+Japan also focused its armed forces to defend the most critical locations for their empire.

 On the 19th of June 1944, the United States launched an attack on the Japanese-held Mariana Islands.